kubernetes/community/contributors/design-proposals/raw-block-pv.md

 The accessModes would be passed as part of the options array and would need validate against the specific runtime engine.
 Since rkt doesn't use the CRI, the config values would need to be passed in the legacy method.
+Note: the container runtime doesn't require a priviledged pod to enable the device as RWX (RMW).

-The runtime option would be placed in the DeviceInfo as such: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "mrw"}) for RWO
+The runtime option would be placed in the DeviceInfo as such: devices = append(devices, kubecontainer.DeviceInfo{PathOnHost: path, PathInContainer: path, Permissions: "rmw"}) for RWO

 The implemenation plan would be to rename the current makeDevices ot makeGPUDevices and create a seperate function to add the raw block devices to the option array to be passed to the container runtime.
 This would interate on the paths passed in for the pod/container.